 Keep active and in-shape

 For many shoots, you will be wearing sample clothes, so if you have kept yourself trim and are a natural size 8-12, you’ll be perfect for most jobs.

 Keeping fit and flexible helps, so you can cope with the legwork of going to castings for a start, but also to have the energy to keep going on a shoot all day – modelling can be surprisingly tiring.

 Be prepared to develop a thick skin!
-Your lovely bookers at Mrs Robinson Management will do everything they can to ensure each of your jobs goes smoothly, but don’t take it personally if you are left to sit on your own between shots, while the rest of the team are preparing the next outfit/scenario to be photographed.
+Don’t take it personally if you are left to sit on your own between shots, while the rest of the team are preparing the next outfit/scenario to be photographed.

 Take along something to read – you will get bored!
 A positive attitude goes a long way and if you are pleasant to work with, clients will come back to you again.
 And don’t turn up with a hangover!

 As a model you’ll be self-employed and responsible for filing your own tax return.
 It’s impossible to predict how many days you’ll be working a month, but you’ll be expected to be available for castings and you’ll have to meet the costs of attending these yourself.

 Subscribe today for just £29 for 12 issues...